databio/pepatac/README.md

 ### Singularity

-You can download the singularity image from http://big.databio.org/simages/pepatac or build it from the docker image with:
+You can download the singularity image from http://big.databio.org/simages/pepatac or build it from the docker image following the recipe in the [Makefile]:
 ```
+cd ATACseq
 make singularity
 ```

 Now you'll need to tell the pipeline where you saved the singularity image.
-You can either create an environment variable called `$SIMAGES` that points to the *folder where your image is stored*, or you can tweak the `pipeline_interface.yaml` file so that the `compute.singularity_image: ` attribute is pointing to the right location on disk.
+You can either create an environment variable called `$SIMAGES` that points to the *folder where your image is stored*, or you can tweak the `pipeline_interface.yaml` file so that the `compute.singularity_image` attribute is pointing to the right location on disk.

 ## 3.2 Configuring the pipeline with containers

+Now you'll need to `looper` to run the pipeline in the container, since the default is to run it natively.

 1. Clone the pipeline using one of these methods:
 - using SSH: `git clone git@github.com:databio/ATACseq.git`